How to optimize Production Planning to turn Supply Chain into a competitive advantage

 • infinite capacity load (typical of MTO contexts),

-• finite capacity load (typical of process industries)
+• finite-capacity load (typical of process industries)

 determines different approaches and different leveling strategies.

-If you want to understand where to start in your own reality, see our approach to Lean Production Planning & Demand Planning and how we integrate processes and digital tools into planning.To delve deeper in a practical way, you can evaluate the course “Effective Production Planning” from the Lean Factory School®,which brings real-world cases and operational tools applicable immediately in the enterpriseto the classroom.A robust, integrated and data-driven planning system will be the ones that can meet the challenges of the future.
+If you want to understand where to start in your organization, discover our approach to Lean Production Planning & Demand Planning and how we integrate digital processes and tools into planning.
+For a practical in-depth look, consider the “Effective Production Planning” course from the Lean Factory School®, which brings real-world cases and operational tools to the classroom that can be applied immediately in your company.
+Companies with a robust, integrated, and data-driven planning system will be the ones capable of overcoming the challenges of the future.

-Edited by the Bonfiglioli Consulting Editorial Staff
+Edited by the Bonfiglioli Consulting

 Published on 02/16/2026